raspberrypilearning/flatgame/en/step_5.md

 ## Scrolling

-*not edited vid yet*

-To make a scrolling effect, the background sprite moves on the x and y axis when the keys are pressed,
+To make a scrolling effect, the background sprite moves on the x and y axis when the keys are pressed.

 --- task ---
 Add these two blocks to the background code.
 They set the *move x* and *move y* `variables`{:class="block3variables"} to 0.